navalboyblue/sol2uml/README.md

 ```
 Usage: sol2uml diff [options] <addressA> <addressB or comma-separated folders>

-Compare verified Solidity code to another verified contract, a local file or local source files.
+Compare verified contract code on Etherscan-like explorers to another verified contract, a local file or multiple local files.

 The results show the comparison of contract A to B.
 The green sections are additions to contract B that are not in contract A.